Skip to content Skip to navigation menu

 When moving into a new house, changing the door locks is an excellent way of ensuring the property is secure.
 If all other repair methods have failed, it might be time to replace an old door lock.

 Find a replacement lock in our doors and windows range.
-Here, you’ll also find a selection of handles and knobs, a perfect way to give your door a quick upgrade.
-If your door’s seen better days, it might be time for a complete change.
-Find a replacement that complements your home in our internal and external door ranges.
-You can also learn how to change interior doors in our handy guide.
+Here, you'll find a selection of door handles and door knobs as a perfect way to give your door a quick upgrade.
+If your door has seen better days, it might be time for a full change - find a replacement that complements your home in our internal doors and external doors ranges.
+You can also learn how to hang an internal door in our handy guide.

 In this guide, we’ll show you how to change three common types of locks: